100% Hardwood (FSC seal of approval)

 For high-standard building projects the hardwoods of tropical origin have nearly replaced local wood sorts such as larch and pine.
 The reason for this development is mainly the lower maintenance effort and the longer durableness.

 Compared to other wood hardwood is more resistant against environmental damage like UV radiation and dampness.
-If installed correctly the wood is resistant against pest infestation and fungi.
+If installed correctly the wood is resistant against pest infestation and insensitive to mould.

 Oiling helps against wood turning grey

-It is a natural process that the wooden surface turns grey.
-That includes photochemical, physical und biological processes.
+The greying of the wood surface is a natural phenomenon: photochemical, physical and biological processes take place under sunlight.
 The lignin which is like a glue for the cell compound is washed out of the wood.

 Without treatment every hardwood turns grey within a few months and takes on a typically greyish look.
-When oiled this process can be slowed down.
-The operating life in our moderate climate, which lasts for more than 30 years, depending on the sort of wood, however, is not affected by oiling.
+This process can be slowed down by oiling.
+But oiling has no influence on the life period of the hardwood, which can be more than 30 years in a temperate climate, depending on the type of wood.

 A bench made from hardwood with its silver-grey patina, which evolves after a few months.